seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 ![image](../media/files24.png)

-27. In the VM, open PowerShell and paste in the contents of the Notepad, then press enter to run the command.
+27. In the Virtual machine, open PowerShell and paste in the contents of the Notepad, then press enter to run the command.
 It should map the drive.
 You have successfully mapped the drive.

 ![image](../media/files25.png)

-28. Open the **File explorer** in the virtual machine and double click on contosofiles, you can see the text file created on fileshares named **contosofiles** in azure portal.
+28. Open the **File explorer** in the virtual machine and double click on **contosofiles**, you can see the text file created on fileshares named **contosofiles** in azure portal.

 ### Clean up resources